atwyburde/Jadhav-Store-Analysis/README.md

 # Jadhav-Store-Analysis
 Jadhav Store wants to analyse the Historical data of Orders -

-Two Datasets are available Orders and Details Table Create some meaningful Insights
+1. Two Datasets are available Orders and Details Table
+2. Create some meaningful Insights
-KPI and Analytics needs to be Used
+3. KPI and Analytics needs to be Used
-Need 5 improvement points based on the data
+4. Need 5 improvement points based on the data
-Create proper presentation -
+5. Create proper presentation -
-Problem Statement - Interactive Dashboard for better insights and decision Making Methodology
+a) Problem Statement - Interactive Dashboard for better insights and decision making
+b) Methodology
-Tools Used
+c) Tools Used
-Insights
+d) Insights
-Inference This points needs to be included in the sheet.
+e) Inference